nathmota/funda-analysis/docs/index.md

 [Webscraping script:](/src/webscraping_script.py)

 The data were scraped from Funda using [FundaScraper](https://github.com/whchien/funda-scraper) for Python.
-There are several different set of arguments that can generate diverse searches.
-For this project, the following arguments has been used:
+There are several different sets of arguments that can generate diverse searches.
+For this project, the following arguments have been used:
 ```
-area=provincie ----------- # To fetch data by province (you can also search for city, neighborhood or postcode);
+area=provincie ----------- # To fetch data by province (you can also search for city, neighborhood, or postcode)
-want_to=buy -------------- # Regarding properties for sale (you can switch for "rent");
+want_to=buy -------------- # Regarding properties for sale (you can switch to "rent")
-find_past=False ---------- # Regarding properties available at the moment, not already sold;
+find_past=False ---------- # Regarding properties available at the moment, not already sold
-page_start=1 ------------- # Starting page;
+page_start=1 ------------- # Starting page
-n_pages = 50 ------------- # Regarding the amount of pages to be fetched;
+n_pages = 50 ------------- # Number of pages to be fetched
-raw_data=True ------------ # To fetch the data without any preprocessing.
+raw_data=True ------------ # To fetch the data without any preprocessing
 ```

+- area=provincie
+To fetch data by province.
+You can also search for city, neighborhood, or postcode.
+- want_to=buy
+Regarding properties for sale.
+You can switch to "rent".
+- find_past=False
+Regarding properties available at the moment, not already sold
+- n_pages = 50
+Number of pages to be fetched.
+A certain number of pages I found is safe to record partially, to avoid loss in case of execution failure.
+- raw_data=True
-I decided to fetch the raw data and do all the preprocessing myself.
-But there is an option to set the argument to False to get beautifully processed and structured data.
+To fetch the data without any preprocessing.
+I decided to do all the preprocessing myself.
+However, it's possible to set the argument to False to receive beautifully processed and structured data.

-About number of pages:
-Although the search by province may return 15.000 results, for instance, Funda only makes accessible max 666 pages, as you can see bellow, which means 9990 entries, since each page contains 15 listings.
+Although searching by province may return 12,000 results, for instance, Funda only makes a maximum of 666 pages accessible, as shown below.
+This equates to 9,990 entries, as each page contains 15 listings.

+Then, every 50 pages (or 750 entries), the script scrapes and records the data into a csv regarding each province.

 [See the provinces results.](https://www.funda.nl/koop/bladeren/).

 ![Search results](figures/fig1.png)

-Then, every 50 pages (or 750 entries), the script scrapes and records the data into a province csv.

 ### Data Overview

-The data was collected on the 10th and 11th of April, 2024, which means that the dataset for this case study includes all the housing property listings **available** for sale during **that period**.
+The data were collected on the 10th and 11th of April, 2024, which means that the dataset for this case study includes all the housing property listings **available** for sale during **that period**.

-The raw scraped content contains following information:
+The raw scraped dataset contains following columns:

 1. url
 2. price